openapi-ts/openapi-typescript/CONTRIBUTING.md

 _Also if this appears in `examples/` feel free to update that, too!_

+## Testing

+Tests can be run with `npm test`.
+This will build the library first to ensure you’re not testing a stale build.

 ## Help needed

 Please check out the [the open issues][issues].
 Issues labelled [**Help Wanted**][help-wanted] and [**Good First